Gran Municipality: General information

 The prestegjeld of Gran was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1874, an unpopulated area of Gran Municipality was transferred to the neighboring Jevnaker Municipality.
 On 1 January 1897, the municipality was divided into two.
-The northern part of the municipality (population: 4,719) became the new municipality of Brandbu and the southern part of the municipality (population: 3,897) remained as Gran municipality.
+The northern part of the municipality (population: 4,719) became the new Brandbu Municipality and the southern part of the municipality (population: 3,897) remained as Gran Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the Furulund area of Gran on the west side of the lake Randsfjorden (population: 180) was transferred to the neighboring Jevnaker Municipality.
-Also on that date, the remaining part of Gran (population: 5,249) was merged with Brandbu Municipality (population: 6,477) to form a new, larger Gran Municipality.
-On 1 January 1964, the part of Gran located at the south end of the lake Einavatnet (population: 12) was transferred to the neighboring Vestre Toten Municipality.
+On 1 January 1962, the Furulund area of Gran Municipality on the west side of the lake Randsfjorden (population: 180) was transferred to the neighboring Jevnaker Municipality.
+Also on that date, the remaining part of Gran Municipality (population: 5,249) was merged with Brandbu Municipality (population: 6,477) to form a new, larger Gran Municipality.
+On 1 January 1964, the part of Gran Municipality located at the south end of the lake Einavatnet (population: 12) was transferred to the neighboring Vestre Toten Municipality.